Target Audience: This course is intended for biosafety officers and hence background in (biology, microbiology and molecular biology) would be useful.

 Blood-Borne Pathogens Training

-This half-day course reviews blood-borne pathogens and exposure control principles, practices, and requirements as mandated by the Occupational Health and Safety Act and other regulations and guidelines.
+This online course reviews blood-borne pathogens and exposure control principles, practices, and requirements as mandated by the Occupational Health and Safety Act and other regulations and guidelines.
 The course covers immunization, post-exposure prophylaxis and other emergency response measures and reporting requirements.